Skip to main content

-World leaders are arriving in Paris for the COP21
+World leaders arriving in Paris for meeting

-conference, which opens today and runs through
+World leaders are arriving in Paris for the COP21 conference, which opens today and runs through December 11th.

 The conference is tasked with reaching a legally binding and universal climate pact.